Claes G. Ryn: Relevance of Value-Centered Historicism for Politics and World Affairs

+Viable solutions - The only way to counter this is to get used to controlling one's impulses and examining one's conscience, which people will only be inclined to do thanks to their previous moral, spiritual and cultural education, i.e. thanks to their knowledge of their own history.
+A people should retrace its history to become aware of its ideological and political ills, just as an individual can undergo psychoanalysis to identify their mental and psychological illnesses.
+While the acceptance in the West of certain desires and behaviours (which many people today call “woke”) will tend to antagonise rather than bring closer representatives of more traditional cultures such as Russia, China and India.
+The rescue of World Higher Traditions – instead – will provide them and the West with a common human ground.

 Influence in China

 In 2000 he gave the Distinguished Foreign Scholar Lectures at Beijing University, which also published this lecture series in Chinese translation as a book, Unity Through Diversity (2001).
 He has lectured and published widely in China.
 In 2007 he gave a keynote address at the Chinese Academy of Social Science in Beijing.
 The Chinese edition (2007) of his book America the Virtuous became one of the most hotly discussed in China.
 Dushu, “probably China’s leading intellectual journal of the past decade”, described it as "the kind of classical work that will be read over the generations."
 Three of his books and many of his articles have appeared in Chinese translation in China.

 In 2012 Beijing Normal University named Ryn Honorary Professor.

 Students

 Notable students he has mentored include: